seanyx/RivWidthCloudPaper/README.md

 ### JavaScript version quick example

-The following example can be copy and paste into the GEE code editor (like [this](https://code.earthengine.google.com/93f54ac8c4934db40e3be03e249e879d)) and run directly from the webpage.
+The following example computes and exports river centerlines and widths for one Landsat image.
+It can be copy and paste into the GEE code editor (like [this](https://code.earthengine.google.com/93f54ac8c4934db40e3be03e249e879d)) and run directly from the webpage.

 ```JavaScript
 // Goal: calculate river centerlines and widths for one Landsat SR image (LC08_L1TP_022034_20130422_20170310_01_T1)